NeoGranular/lanyon/_posts/2016-10-07-zhan-xian-chapter-162.md

 When someone mentioned this, Wang Yong glared at him and said:

-“My grand disciple has great face, so naturally I will praise him.
+“My grand disciple has such great accomplishments, so naturally I will praise him.
 If you all do not like this, then you should try to find your own grand disciple with such great accomplishments!”

 His intention to shield him was clearly displayed in his speech.